Synonyms of Group with Simple Examples

 Synonyms of Group

-At its core, a group means multiple people or things that are connected or gathered.
-This connection can be:
+At its core, a group refers to two or more people or things that are connected or considered as one.
+It often:

 Synonyms of Group: Meaning, Usage, and Examples